 Most currencies move less than 1% a day, making it one of the least volatile markets.
 By offering leverage, brokers have made a 1% movement very attractive.
-Most commonly brokers offer up to 500 times leverage, this means that your initial deposit could allow you to trade a trade 500 times the value of your deposit.
-Example: If you decide to buy 10,000 euro against the dollar you would only need a deposit of 20 euro in US dollar value (22 USD) as you are trading the dollar against the euro.
+We offer up to 500 times leverage for clients of Tickmill Ltd (FSA SC Regulated) and Professional Clients, and 30 times leverage for clients of Tickmill UK Ltd (FCA UK Regulated), which means that your initial deposit could allow you to trade 500 or 30 times (depending on the entity) the value of your deposit.
+Example: If you decide to buy 10,000 euro against the dollar you would only need a deposit of 333.33 euro in US dollar value (390 USD approximately) as you are trading the dollar against the euro (for clients of Tickmill UK Ltd).
 Higher leverage means higher risk, but not all traders use the leverage offered as trading forex is also about managing one’s risk.

 What affects prices in the forex market